SpenceKonde/ATTinyCore/README.md

 * ATTiny87, 167 (mostly/probably working)
 * ATTiny48, 88 (Basics work, rest untested)

-*WHEN UPLOADING, YOU MUST SELECT A PROGRAMMER MARKED "ATTINY CLASSIC"* Otherwise, the default avrdude.conf will be used, and it does not provide proper support for many of these chips
+*WHEN UPLOADING OR BOOTLOADING, YOU MUST SELECT A PROGRAMMER MARKED "ATTINY CLASSIC"* Otherwise, the default avrdude.conf will be used, and it does not provide proper support for many of these chips

 ### Installation: